dipendrajoshi24/c-program-my-term-work-/README.md

-# This all programs write in c programming in my 1 st semster  mid term work given by the lecturer.
+# This all written by dipendra joshi in my term work of first semster.